msoodb/bible/cryptology/cryptology.md

    - Tools

 <br/>

+### Symmetric-key
+Symmetric-key algorithms[a] are algorithms for cryptography that use the same cryptographic keys for both the encryption of plaintext and the decryption of ciphertext.

 # Cryptanalysis
 Cryptanalysis refers to the process of analyzing information systems in order to understand hidden aspects of the systems.